vinhhn3/comp1786-L5-android-persistence/README.md

 </resources>
 ```

-The android.preference package has been deprecated – we should use androidx.preference instead
+The `android.preference package` has been deprecated – we should use `androidx.preference` instead

 - We will need to add a dependency for the new package
-- Select File -> Project Structure and go the the Dependencies section
+- Select `File` > `Project Structure` and go the the Dependencies section

 ![img_2.png](img_2.png)